Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 click-\>Create-\>Latios-\>Standard Bootstrap – Injection Workflow*.
 This will create an instance of an `ICustomBootstrap` which sets up a variation of the default world, but with Latios Framework components installed.

-For new projects, you should spend some time reviewing the various bootstrap options before continuing.
-You can learn more about bootstraps in [Core: Getting Started](Core/Getting%20Started.md).

 ### Installing with Existing ICustomBootstrap